-The Valley Hospital’s pediatric surgical team offers the minimally invasive Nuss procedure to treat children and adults that have pectus excavatum, also known as sunken or funnel chest.
+The Valley Hospital’s pediatric surgical team offers the minimally invasive Nuss procedure to treat children that have pectus excavatum, also known as sunken or funnel chest.

 Patient Stories